Uniswap/docs/docs/contracts/v3/guides/flash-integrations/flash-callback.md

         FlashCallbackData memory decoded = abi.decode(data, (FlashCallbackData));
 ```

 Each callback must be validated to verify that the call originated from a genuine V3 pool.
-Otherwise, the pool contract would be vulnerable to attack via an EOA manipulating the callback function.
+Otherwise, the PairFlash contract would be vulnerable to attack via an EOA manipulating the callback function.

 ```solidity
         CallbackValidation.verifyCallback(factory, decoded.poolKey);